Close menu

 We are proud of our client-centric approach, unparalleled expertise and proven track record, which enables our team to support your business by providing strategic guidance, proactive communication, and bespoke solutions that always align with your commercial objectives..

-Our partner-led approach ensures you work directly with senior solicitors who specialise in complex immigration matters.
+Led by Business Immigration Partner Adam Haines, our team take a partner-led approach, which ensures you work directly with senior solicitors who specialise in complex immigration matters.
 We deliver strategic solutions that go beyond process, supporting your workforce strategy and ensuring compliance at every stage.

 Operating out of Chester, Shrewsbury, Altrincham and The Wirral, we are well-placed to service businesses across England and Wales.
 As members of the International Advisory Group (IAG Global) we also have deep rooted connections with firms in over 70 jurisdictions worldwide enabling us to provide seamless support to businesses wherever they are located.